Phileosopher/commonplace/jobs-3_image.md

 - Display great photos throughout your networks that enforce your "personal brand".
 - Bring your [creative works](mind-creativity.md) into your public image.

-*Anything* you've made public on the internet is available to hiring managers:
+*Anything* you've made public on the internet is available to hiring managers.

 - Employers often pass on a candidate from what they find on a social network or background check.
 - Look at your online image, even the portions you feel are private.
 - Take some time to clean up your informal social networks (e.g., Facebook, Twitter).

+Many things you've done with corporations can also be available to hiring managers.

+- The data is for sale abotu whether you didn't show up to work, were hostile at the workplace, had an issue with HR, or anything else unpleasant.
+- Absolutely anything and everything can cause you to be rejected before you even have an interview.

 It's not about what you know, or *who* you know, but *how* you're remembered: